 Just because you are considered a niche brand now doesn’t mean you have to stay one forever.
 Bobby believes that TV is good for brands that are looking to move from being niche into the mainstream.
 It’s a great opportunity to put the brand in front of as many people and open it up to as wide an audience as possible.

 Want to remain niche for now?
 No problem; TV will also help with that as well.
 After all, not everyone in your niche might know about you yet.
-They, however, watch TV, so purchasing some advertising spots will be the best thing to appeal to them.
+However, they do watch TV, so purchasing some advertising spots will be the best thing to appeal to them.

 Niche TV in Different Countries

-How you go about TV advertising for a niche audience is going to be very dependent on the country market and the particular product or service being advertised.
+How you go about TV advertising for a niche audience is going to be very dependent on your market countries and the particular product or service being advertised.
 It will also depend on where your product or market stands in the current market.

 Foxtel is Australia’s subscription provider and its 35% penetration is a fair bit bigger than Sky, the UK’s main subscription service.
 Bobby and his team at Blinkist knew that these were the perfect markets to target.
 Not only are they cheaper to advertise on than the mainstream Freeview channels, but the fact that they are paid-for suggests that people with certain income sizes are watching them.